mjrgh/PinscapePico/Guides/LIS3DH-Setup.md

 ### DO NOT USE WINDOWS CALIBRATION

-There's a super important warning I have to give you here: **NEVER EVER EVER** run the "Calibration" process in the joystick viewer.
+There's a super important warning I have to give you here: **NEVER EVER EVER** click the "Calibrate" button in the Windows joystick viewer.
 If you do that, it will make the nudge behave erratically in the pinball simulators.
-Joystick calibration is something that's intended for **actual joysticks**, and it wreaks havoc with our fake nudge joysticks.
-Our use of the joystick system for nudge input is really an abuse of the HID design, but it's a mistake we're stuck with, because all of the simulators followed like sheep once that original design error was committed.
+Joystick calibration is only designed for **real joysticks**, and it wreaks havoc with our fake nudge joysticks, making their readings all screwy in the pinball games.

+#### "Oops, what if I already clicked Calibrate?"

-But you're going to click the calibration button at some point.
-You just won't be able to help yourself.
-At least, judging by all past history, everyone finds the button irresistible.
-If you **do** click it at some point, you can undo it pretty easily and restore nudge to proper working order: in JOY.CPL, click the Settings tab, and then click **Reset to default**.
+Let's face it, you're going to click the Calibrate button at some point.
+It doesn't matter how frantically I try to warn you.
+No one has ever been able to resist for long.
+Fortunately, if you **do** click the forbidden button, you can still undo it, and restore nudge to proper working order.
+To undo it, go back to JOY.CPL, click the Settings tab, and then click **Reset to default**.
 That deletes the calibration data collected when you clicked the Calibrate button.

 ## Cabinet installation